 NOTE: Due to certain programmatic accreditation criteria, health science core courses are eligible for transfer within five (5) years of completion.

 Required Grades

-For diploma programs, a letter grade of C (70%) or better is required for transfer credit to be awarded.
+For diploma and associate, and bachelor degree programs, a letter grade of C (70%) or better is required for transfer credit to be awarded.

 Maximum Transfer Credits Accepted